 Delayed lab results and incorrect appointment availability create confusion and reduce trust in the platform.
 These issues often come from broader EHR interoperability issues, which affect data accuracy and workflow continuity, making patients less likely to adopt and consistently use the portal.

-Simple patient onboarding
+Simple patient onboarding for first-time users

 Most patients drop off before they even start due to a lack of guidance about using the portal.
 It can have a direct impact on the administrative department.
 Their workload increases as phone calls and messages from patients increase when the user is not aware of using the portal.